Nested Kriging predictions for datasets with large number of observations: Abstract

 \section{Abstract}

-{This work falls within the context of predicting the value of a real function $f$ at some input locations given a limited number of observations of this function.
-Kriging interpolation technique (or Gaussian process regression) is often considered to tackle such problem but the method suffers from its computational burden when the number of observation points $n$ is large.
-We introduce in this article nested Kriging estimators which are constructed by aggregating sub-models based on subsets of observation points.
-This approach is proven to have better theoretical properties than other aggregation methods that can be found in the literature.
-In particular, contrary to some other methods which are shown inconsistent, we prove the consistency of our proposed aggregation method.
-Finally, the practical interest of the proposed method is illustrated on simulated datasets and on an industrial test case with $10^4$ observations in a 6-dimensional space.}
+This work falls within the context of predicting the value of a real function at some input locations given a limited number of observations of this function.
+The Kriging interpolation technique (or Gaussian process regression) is often considered to tackle such a problem but the method suffers from its computational burden when the number of observation points is large.
+We introduce in this article nested Kriging predictors which are constructed by aggregating sub-models based on subsets of observation points.
+This approach is proven to have better theoretical properties than other aggregation methods that can be found in the literature. \did{Contrarily} to some other methods it can be shown that the proposed aggregation method is consistent.
+Finally, the practical interest of the proposed method is illustrated on simulated datasets and on an industrial test case with $10^4$ observations in a 6-dimensional space.